ezntek/beancode/README.md

 there are many extra features, which are not standard to IGCSE Pseudocode.

-1. Lowercase keywords are supported; all keywords are case-insensitive, along with all library routines.
+1. Lowercase keywords are supported; but cases may not be mixed.
+All library routines are fully case-insensitive.
 2. Includes can be done with `include "file.bean"`, relative to the file.
  * Mark a declaration, constant, procedure, or function as exportable with `EXPORT`, like `EXPORT DECLARE X:INTEGER`.
  * Symbols marked as export will be present in whichever scope the include was called.